 Traveling with kids can be difficult on its own, let alone finding kid-friendly activities that they'll enjoy as much as you do while on vacation.
-Savannah has a wide array of free things to do for kids, from taking advantage of our moderate weather to entire museums dedicated to children education.
-Take a look at the below 10 free things to do when traveling with kids to Savannah after you book your stay with us!
+Savannah has a wide array of no-cost things to do for kids, from taking advantage of our moderate weather at local parks to entire museums dedicated to children's education.
+Take a look at the below 10 free things to do with kids in Savannah, then be sure you book your Lucky stay!

 1. Play in the Splash Pad at Ellis Square

 Ellis Square is in the heart of the Downtown Historic District, surrounded by hotels, shops, and restaurants (most notably: Savannah's City Market).
 Not only is this one of the busiest squares in Savannah, but it doubles as your kiddo's perfect place to cool down on these humid Savannah days.
 Bonus for parents: Wet Willies is a short walk away and is sure to keep mom and dad cool without getting wet.